Huge Iceland waterfall sends water down rocky cliffs into a teal lagoon while a traveler stands at the edge at sunset.

 Modrudalur: Askja Caldera Super Jeep Tour

-Set out in Super Jeeps this morning for a thrilling tour towards Askja caldera.
+Set out in Super Jeeps this morning for a thrilling tour to Askja caldera.
 These large SUVs have been modified with big tires and extra shock absorption to provide a more comfortable ride over off-road terrain, allowing deeper access into Iceland’s central highlands.
-Ascend on foot to explore the massive Askja caldera, formed when the volcano erupted in 1875.
-Lake Askja, which fills part of the depression, is one of the deepest lakes in Iceland at nearly 700 feet.
+Ascend on foot to explore the massive Askja caldera, formed when successive volcanic eruptions repeatedly emptied the magma chamber, causing the ground to drop.
+Lake Askja, formed when the volcano erupted in 1875, fills part of the depression and is one of the deepest lakes in Iceland, at nearly 700 feet.
+The caldera contains several overlapping craters with active volcanoes beneath, including Viti, which warms a sulphuric blue-green crater lake.
+Following a picnic lunch, explore more of Iceland’s little-visited Central Highlands before returning to Modrudalur for a second night at Fjalladyrd.

 Accommodations